Skip to content

 Declaring removal goods in the Import Declaration Service for private persons

-If a transport company brings in your removal goods, you can declare them in the Import Declaration Service for private persons.
+If your removal goods are transported by a carrier from outside the EU, you can declare them in the Import Declaration Service for private persons.

 Note that it is not possible to log in to the Import Declaration Service for private persons with the Finnish Authenticator ID service meant for foreign citizens.